Gestalt Therapy: Why & How ‘Empty Chair Technique’ Is Used?

 How Empty Chair Technique Is Used

 The literal meaning of Gestalt is ‘an organized whole that is perceived as more than the sum of its parts’.
-And so Gestalt therapy is a self-centered psychotherapy that revolves around your present moment (along the environment and social contexts), without bothering about the past or future.
-It helps a person to deal with his own emotions, finding self-value and taking the responsibility of his own life rather than depending on others.
+Thus, Gestalt therapy is self-centered psychotherapy that revolves around your present moment (along with the environment and social contexts), without bothering about the past or future.
+It helps a person to deal with his own emotions, find self-value, and take responsibility for his own life rather than depending on others.

 The Role Of ‘Empty Chair’